Disk Configurations

 RAID Level 5

-Provides a combination of striping and mirroring, resulting in a large single volume with redundant protection.
+RAID 5 provides a combination of striping and mirroring, resulting in a large single volume with redundant protection.
 A Level 5 system should be able to survive the loss of any single drive since a parity file (a copy of the data) is written to each of the other drives.
-Level 5 is probably the most popular current choice.
-The parity file is a compressed copy of the data; it can store the information in a small space, but requires computation to create.
+Level 5 is probably the most popular current RAID choice for large data storage.
+The parity file is a compressed copy of the data; it can store the information in a small space, but requires computation to write and read.

 RAID Level 6

-An increasingly popular choice for enterprise-level systems since it builds upon the capability of Level 5, plus adding the capacity to survive the loss of any two drives in the system.
+RAID 6 is an increasingly popular choice for enterprise-level systems since it builds upon the capability of Level 5 by adding the capacity to survive the loss of any two drives in the system.
 This configuration is typically found in corporate environments.

 RAID 0+1 (also known as RAID 10)